HabitatFramework/UserGuide/interface/interface.rst

 	:align: center
 	:scale: 85

-	Main window - History Tab
+	Main Window - History Tab

-The History tab displays a list of previous modifications made to the current INCID and the associated TOIDs.
 Each entry details what modifications were made, when and by whom.
 Entries are shown in **descending** date and time order with the most recent changes at the top.
 The maximum number of entries to appear in the history tab can be configured in the Options (see :ref:`options_gis` for more details).

 .. _incid_status_section: